-Reason: The visitors noted that students were already employed as a requirement for admission to this programme and that once they were accepted on the programme their employment became their placement.
-From the discussions with the programme team the visitors learnt that practice placement educator training was not mandatory and as such there was a low take up for training.
-The visitors learnt that the programme team currently uses HPC registration as an assurance that this standard is being met and that placement educators are appropriately qualified and experienced to supervise students.
+Reason: The visitors noted that students would be already employed as a requirement for admission to this programme and that once they were accepted on the programme their employment would become their placement.
+From the discussions with the programme team the visitors learnt that practice placement educator training was not mandatory.
+The visitors learnt that the programme team would use HPC registration as an assurance that this standard would be met and that placement educators are appropriately qualified and experienced to supervise students.
 The visitors were concerned that HPC registration alone did not guarantee or provide placement educators with enough training to supervise students on this programme.
 They were concerned that without some form of mandatory training of new placement educators there was no way for the programme team to be assured that educators were suitably equipped to take on students and prepared to deliver formative and summative assessments.
 As this standard requires that the programme team trains all new practice placement educators and follows this up with regular refresher training the visitors require that the programme team ensures that all placement educators undertake appropriate practice placement educator training before receiving students.
 The visitors therefore require evidence on the training that will be provided to practice placement educators and how this will be record and monitored.